What You Need to Know About Your Cat’s Kidney Disease

 In addition, the Catit Flower Fountain uses a special filtration system to keep their water clean and healthy for your kitty.

 Protect against accidents.
-Your cat may lose control over her bladder as CKD advances.
-Placing Training Pads down in her favorite areas can help soak up her potential accidents, making clean-up less of a hassle for you.
+Your cat may lose control over her bladder as kidney failure advances.
+Placing training pads down in her favorite areas can help soak up her potential accidents, making clean-up less of a hassle for you.
 Training pads are marketed for dogs but work well for felines too.

-In fact, even though my cat doesn’t have CKD, I often buy large training pads to put under the litter box because sometimes Olivia “misses the box” and pees just outside it.
+In fact, even though my cat doesn’t have kidney failure, I often buy large training pads to put under the litter box because sometimes Olivia “misses the box” and pees just outside it.
 Find more litter box hacks here.

 Add a renal supplement to your cats’ daily routine.
 Vetoquinol Renal K+ Potassium Supplement Gel is a great option.
-It comes in a tasty, maple-flavored gel to support normal renal health in cats and dogs.
+It comes in a tasty maple-flavored gel to support normal renal health in your cat’s kidneys.
 I personally prefer supplements, like this one, or ones that are disguised as a treat.
 Olivia always refuses pills even if they are hidden in food.
-If your kitty is this same, then try this gel supplement.
+If your kitty is the same, then try this gel supplement.

 Best Senior Food for Cats with Kidney Disease